derekelkins/ipgcc/README.md

 recently preceding* invocation of the non-terminal `A`. `A(e).id` is similar but it applies to the most recent array term involving `A` and access the `id` attribute of the `e`-th element of that sequence.
-While it's currently unchecked, attempting to access an out of bounds element of the sequence will lead to failure.
+While it's currently unchecked, attempting to access an out of bounds element of the sequence will lead to an exception.
-(TODO: I'm not sure if it should just be parse failure or a panic.)
 Finally, `id` references either a parameter or an attribute on the current rule.
 Currently, it will always prefer a parameter, but I may change it to allow attributes to shadow parameters in following terms.

-TODO: Check out-of-bounds sequence accesses.

 Most of the actual *novel* semantics is due to the terms.